rajneesh304/obsidian-sync/design-patterns/Creational/Types/Singleton Design Pattern.md

 }
 ```
-It reduces the performance because multiple threads can be waiting on getInstance to get a
+It reduces the performance because multiple threads can be waiting on getInstance but only one thread can execute it at a time, hence blocking other thread from proceeding.

+###